ceezyyy/backend-notes/Java/basic/core-interview-questions.md

   <div align="center"> <img src="image-20201208163029796.png" width="30%"/> </div><br>

 - getClass: Returns the runtime class of this object
-- hashCode: Returns a hash code value for the object
+- hashCode: The hashCode method does return distinct integers for distinct objects
-- equals:
+- equals: Indicates whether some other object is "equal to" this one
 - clone:
-- toString:
+- toString: Returns a string representation of the object
 - notify:
 - notifyAll:
 - wait: